AK-Homberger/Seatalk-Autopilot-Remote-Control/README.md

 This repository shows how to build a Seatalk Autopilot Remote Control device based on an Arduino Pro Micro and a simple 433 MHz KeyFob.
 It has been tested sucessfully with different Raymarine autopilots.

 # Hardware
-The circuit diagram and the PCB layout are shown in harwdware section of this nrepository.
+The circuit diagram and the PCB layout are shown in hardware section of this repository.

 A PCB is available at aisler.net (https://aisler.net/p/LCDCUVMF) for abou 21 EUR for three board.